» Download Form: Beneficiary Succession Plan

 This is something that I think is very important that we wanted to put in first, in this month-long series that we’re doing about taking care of your loved ones.
 Be sure you talk to your beneficiaries.
 Make sure they understand that they are beneficiaries.

 If you can talk to them about who they should contact, maybe you can just do that verbally.
 Have a meeting with the people who are beneficiaries to let them know and give them all of the information right up front.

-Be sure that if you do that, to not forget to update it.
+Be sure that if you do that, do not forget to update it?
 That’s part of the problem with this stuff.
-Sometimes, I get real motivated, I sit down and write everything down and then two years later, I haven’t changed it.
+Sometimes, I get really motivated, I sit down and write everything down and then two years later, I haven’t changed it.
 Be sure to update it; maybe what we can do is remind you, when you have to do your fair market value every year, that you need to update the information you want to give your beneficiaries.

 We hope this is going to be really helpful.
 We’re excited about the opportunity of providing this service, which is something that you might not get anywhere else.
 We’re excited about putting this together.
 Keep your eyes on our website.
 If you have comments or questions, feel free to email us.
 If you have suggestions on ways we could implement this new idea, be sure to let us know.
 We look forward to doing it.